Alice Littleman: Career

 In 1927, Susie Peters was taking a group of Kiowa dancers to participate in the Gallup Inter-tribal.
 Jones' mother suggested that she make a purse and enter it in the event.
 Her entry won the first prize in the beadwork category, and Jones sent her mother the $50 prize money.

 Jones had her only child, Robert "Bobby" Hill (Kiowa-Apache) in 1933, who would become a nationally renowned artist, painting under the name White Buffalo.
 Later she married Robert Littleman, a Southern Cheyenne beadwork artist from Chickasha, Oklahoma.
 In 1968, the Indian Arts and Crafts Board commissioned her create a series of experimental works to demonstrate quality beadwork.
-Four of these, as well as nine other samples of her beading were presented at a solo exhibition at the Southern Plains Indian Museum in 1970.
+Four of these as well as nine other samples of her beadwork were presented at a solo exhibition at the Southern Plains Indian Museum in 1970.
 The following year, both she and her son Bobby were invited to participate in the Contemporary Southern Plains Indian Art exhibition hosted by the National Cowboy Hall of Fame in Oklahoma City.

 Into her 60s, Littleman tanned her own hides in the time-honored, arduous ten-day process.
 After removing the meat, she stretched the skin on a rack for three to four days to dry and then scraped the hair from the hide.
 Treating the leather with a paste of boiled brains and liver, ground and mixed with lard, the hide was left to cure for two to three days in the sun.
 After soaking the skin overnight, she began scraping the water out of the skin and hand-stretching the leather.
 The hide was stretched both vertically and horizontally until it was soft, white in color, and dry.
 If she was unable to finish the stretching in a single day, the wet hide had to be wrapped to prevent it drying out.
 Completing the preparation, Littleman then hand-dyed the hide and began beading.
 Following the historical protocols for garment making, her dresses were tied, not sewn.
 Her beading was done with waxed buckskin strips, as thread was not an Indigenous material, and she used both cut beads with faceted sides to produce sparkle and seed beads with dull finishes.